DIJIT: A Robotic Head for an Active Observer: DIJIT Design

 \subsection{Mechanical Design}

-DIJIT has nine mechanical degrees of freedom: three for the neck, which are pan rotation, side-bending, and flexion/extension; and three for each camera, which are pan, tilt, and roll.
-See Figs.~\ref{fig_head_photos}-\ref{fig_back_linkages}.
-There are also four optical degrees of freedom associated with each camera and lens: focusing distance, camera exposure time, camera white balance, and sensor gain.
+DIJIT has nine mechanical DOF: three for the neck, which are pan rotation, side-bending, and flexion/extension; and three for each camera, which are pan, tilt, and roll [See Figs.~\ref{fig_dof_full} and \ref{fig_eye_dof_back}].
+The range of motion of each rotation is presented in Fig.~\ref{fig_dof_full}.
+The ranges of motion of the human head and eyes are given in Fig.~\ref{fig_dof_full}.
+There are also four optical DOF associated with each camera and lens: focusing distance, camera exposure time, camera white balance, and sensor gain.
 Focusing distance is similar to eye accommodation in humans, camera exposure time is similar to visual integration time, camera white balance is similar to color constancy in the visual cortex, and sensor gain is similar to photoreceptor sensitivity.

 Three motors control the neck.
 A large motor located at the base of the neck controls the pan rotation of the entire head.
 Two smaller motors, mounted on either side of the neck, work together to push and pull metal rods on the sides of the neck.
 When they pull or push in the same direction, the neck performs flexion or extension, respectively; When they push or pull in opposite directions, a side-bending motion is performed.
 Just as the roll, pitch, and yaw rotational motions of the individual camera mirror the rotational motions of the human eye, the neck motions of DIJIT were designed to match the motions of the human neck.